Your life is unfolding and your dreams and passions matter. Make today count. Call for a free consultation.

 I offer couples and individuals a safe place to explore gender, sexuality and relationship issues.
 I celebrate diversity and am a strong LGBTQ ally.
 I also offer unique perspectives to women in mid-life transitions and offer rite of passage initiations within your circles of support.
 Healing from childhood sexual shame, trauma and abuse is a sacred journey.
 Recreating intimacy in long term relationships is possible.

 Whether you are an adult, teen, or parent, in or out of a relationship, sexuality education is a lifelong process.
-I have over 15 years experience as sexuality health educator.
-I have designed and led weekend retreats on gender reconciliation & creating feminine/masculine balance.
-I support parents in becoming the best sex educators for their children and teens, provided healthy relationships trainings for colleges, produces and directed The Vagina Monologues, designed HIV and homophobia prevention curricula for high schools and advocate for social sexual training for people with cognitive impairments.
-I am a proud QLGBT ally.
+With over 15 years experience as sexuality health educator, I have designed and led weekend retreats on gender reconciliation & creating feminine/masculine balance.
+I support parents in becoming the best sex educators for their children and teens, provided healthy relationships trainings for colleges, produced and directed The Vagina Monologues, designed HIV and homophobia prevention curricula for high schools and advocate for social sexual training for people with cognitive impairments.

 Listen to Susan Johnson, the author of “Hold Me Tight” on Youtube – What is a Healthy Marriage?

 Teenagers require a specially trained therapist that understands how to develop a meaningful relationship based on mutual respect and dignity.
 I have led Parent/Teen communication workshops for over 15 years, helping young people feel empowered throughout puberty and adolescence.
 I offer young people an opportunity to use expressive arts and sand tray, as well as traditional talk therapy integrating cognitive behavioral theory.
-Developing new decision making skills, evaluating risk taking and moving toward independence, these are tasks that can be taught and supported by parents.
+Developing new decision making skills, evaluating risk taking and moving toward independence.
+I am committed to helping parents teach these tasks to their teens.
 I work closely with parents to help their child through challenges.